talvbansal/talvbansal.me/source/_posts/simple-push-to-deploy-with-gitlab-cicd.md

 thumbnailImagePosition: right
 ---

+** Update March 2020 - I've given written a newer more updated version of this article, [check it out over here.](/blog/in-depth-gitlab-ci-cd-with-laravel-apps/) **

 ## Introduction

-This article follows directly on from my [previous article](https://talvbansal.me/blog/gitlab-ci-for-php-applications) on adding gitlab's CI to my PHP projects.
+This article follows directly on from my [previous article](/blog/gitlab-ci-for-php-applications) on adding gitlab's CI to my PHP projects.

 Once we're happy with our code being automatically tested we might want it to be automatically deployed to a testing server / environment or maybe even production.
 <!-- more -->